kazoo-community/kazoo-ui/whapps/fax/README.md

 Caution:

-Atm default accounts CID is used as Fax Sendr's number
+Atm default account's CID is used as Fax Sendr's number

 So be aware to set it up in your account's DB and doc